xKarinSan/Ruby-SerpApi-Challenge/journal/Day_5_Notes.md

 - Familarising myself with selenium
 - Inspecting the elements for the web page to extract out ceertain information
 - Syntax-related (as I am fairly new to Ruby), I am confident that I can be familar with Ruby in due time =)

+***TL;DR: Decided to build an e-commerce web scraper using Ruby, learning about HTTParty, Nokogiri, CSV, and Selenium WebDriver; overcame challenges in Selenium usage, HTML element inspection, and Ruby syntax, gaining confidence in the language. 🚀***